tp5uiuc/parallel_slab/README.md

 ## Running tests
 Check [Installation](#installation) to see how to install the package.
 Once that is done, install the test requirements using
-`pip3 install -r tests/requirements.txt`
+`python3 -m pip install -r tests/requirements.txt`
 from the repo directory and
-`pip3 install -r optional-requirements.txt`
+`python3 -m pip install -r optional-requirements.txt`
 for the optional (but needed for testing) packages.
 This package uses `py.test` for running unit and integration tests.
 To run them, simply do
-`python3 -m pytest`
+`python3 -m pip -m pytest`
 from the repository directory.